qompassai/PathFinders/OnBoarding/Level 1/README.md

 - Start the SSH agent (what handles your keys):

+- Linux | MacOS | WSL2 Arch/Debian/Ubuntu

 ```bash
 eval "$(ssh-agent -s)"
 ```

 - Add your SSH key to the agent

+- Linux | MacOS | WSL2 Arch/Debian/Ubuntu

 ```bash
 ssh-add ~/.ssh/id_ed25519
 ```

-- Add ssh agent to your shell config (~/.zshrc for zshh or ~/.bashrc for bash).
+- Add ssh agent to your shell config (~/.zshrc for zsh or ~/.bashrc for bash).
 You can use nano, vim, or nvim to access.
 **Depending on your config, you may need to use sudo (super user do)to edit and save**
 - Access your shell config )~/.zshrc for mac, ~/.bashrc for windows)

+- MacOS | WSL2 Arch/Debian/Ubuntu
 ```bash
 vim ~/.zshrc
 ```